Installation

 Using pip

-The easiest way of installing papis is using the PyPi
+The easiest way of installing Papis is using the PyPI repositories and the pip package manager.
+Open a terminal and type in

-pip3 install papis
+pip install papis

-sudo pip3 install papis
+sudo pip install papis

-or if you prefer installing it locally then simply type
+If you prefer installing it locally then simply type

-pip3 install --user papis
+pip install --user papis

-You can also update papis with pip
+You can also update Papis with pip

-pip3 install --upgrade papis
+pip install --upgrade papis

 NixOS

-If you are running NixOS or you have the nix package manager installed, you can install papis by running:
+If you are running NixOS or you have the nix package manager installed, you can install Papis by running:

 nix-env -i papis

-If you like papis, just clone the repository
+For the development version, just clone the repository

 git clone git@github.com:papis/papis.git